rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

 ### Kernel Modules

 Modules are shared object files (with names like module_name.o, module_name.ko etc).
-Think of modules as you would *drivers* in the Microsoft Windows world.
+Think of modules as you would *drivers* in Microsoft Windows.

 Modules are chunks of kernel code which may or may not be included directly in the kernel.
-They are compiled separately, and can be inserted and removed from the running kernel at almost any time.
+They are compiled separately and can be inserted and removed from the running kernel at anytime.
 Modern systems make extensive use of loadable module support.
 Loadable modules offer various advantages such:

 1. It reduces the overall size of the final kernel image - since they are not strictly a part of the running kernel.
-2. It saves RAM - they are only loaded into RAM when they are needed.
+2. It saves RAM - they are only loaded into RAM when needed.

 Some modules need to be directly compiled into the kernel while it is okay to make others separate loadable modules.